ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Required Files for a PyAnsys Project
 ====================================

-The fundamental PyAnsys library structure contains the following files and
+The structure of any PyAnsys library contains the following files and
 directories:

 .. include:: diagrams/pyproduct_library_structure_diagram.rst